 Many of Anneli’s cases relate to the action or inaction of a public body.
 Her work embraces a broad spectrum of local government law and practice.
 Please see other areas of practice.

-Anneli’s practice in this area spans the entirety of Chambers’ work including actions involving, the Environmental Protection Act 1990 and the Housing Act 2004 (as amended by the Housing and Planning Act 2016) including housing conditions and standards, tenancy deposits, HMOs, Rent Repayment Orders, financial penalties, rogue landlords, as well as matters in relation to the Prevention of Social Housing Fraud Act 2013.
+Anneli’s practice in this area spans the entirety of Chambers’ work including actions involving the Environmental Protection Act 1990, the Housing Act 2004, housing conditions and standards, tenancy deposits, HMOs, Rent Repayment Orders, financial penalties, rogue landlords, as well as matters in relation to the Prevention of Social Housing Fraud Act 2013.